 Invest in ME Research Grants Policy

-Anyone wishing to apply for a grant from the charity should use the forms on this page to apply, having first appraised oneself of our research strategy described earlier.
+Anyone wishing to apply for a grant from the charity should use the forms on this page (under How to Apply for Funding) to apply, having first appraised oneself of our research strategy described earlier.

 How Funding is Awarded